 Nobody plans on getting a divorce, but unfortunately 50% of marriages end in divorce.
-The divorce rate for second or subsequent marriages is even higher.
-If you have to go through a divorce you want the best representation you can have.
+According to a family divorce attorney, the divorce rate for second or subsequent marriages is even higher.
+If you have to go through a divorce you want the best divorce attorneys you can have.
 The Hube Law Firm has represented hundreds of individuals through the difficult divorce process.
 We have vast experience in handling divorce, custody, visitation, child support and alimony cases.
 The Hube Law Firm has the experience and knowledge necessary to guide you through these difficult matters, now if you ask yourself How much does a divorce cost?
 It depends.

 Divorces can be either uncontested or contested.
 In an uncontested divorce the parties are able to reach an agreement on all of the issues in the case, which can include custody, visitation, child support, alimony, division of property and division of debts.
 An uncontested divorce is the fastest and most affordable way to maneuver through the divorce process.
 The Hube Law Firm can guide you through the issues involved in an uncontested divorce, so that you reach a settlement that is most beneficial to you and your future.